 - If unsure: Ask instead of clicking

-Recognising Signs
+Recognising the Signs

 Obvious

-- Website displays foreign content (defacement)
+- Website shows foreign content (defacement)

 - Redirects to unknown domains